Pumahawk/api-gateway/README.md

 ## Extension

-It's possible to add custom class inside a jar putting in a special directory dedicated of extension using a system property **loader.path**.
+It's possible to add custom class inside a jar putting it in a special directory dedicated to the extension using a **loader.path** system property.